hirethunk/verbs/docs/states.md

 ExampleState::load($id)->event_count // = 1
 ```

-If you have multiple states that need to be updates in one event, you can load both in the `apply()` hook, or even write separate, descriptive apply methods:
+If you have multiple states that need to be updated in one event, you can load both in the `apply()` hook, or even write separate, descriptive apply methods:

 ```php
 public function applyToGameState(GameState $state) {}